marcelscruz/dev-resources/CONTRIBUTING.md

 -   `url` is a **string** and required.

     -   Must start with `http://` or `https://`.

--   `icon` is a **string** with the resource's favicon URL and **optional**, used on the README file.

-    -   You can use https://favicongrabber.com to easily copy the image's URL.

 -   `keywords` is an **array of strings** and **optional**, used on the search feature on the website.